sccn/sccn.github.io/tutorials/07_Extract_epochs/Extracting_Data_Epochs.md

 windows (on the order of 100 milliseconds) avoided when possible.

 After the data has been epoched, the following window will pop up automatically.
-It is also possible to call it directly, by selecting menu item <span style="color: brown">Tools → Remove baseline</span>.
+It is also possible to call it directly by selecting the <span style="color: brown">Tools → Remove baseline</span> menu item.

 ![Image:Pop_removebase.png](/assets/images/Pop_removebase.png)